Karandra/Things-about-Karandra/things_kerber_likes.md

  - Medieval and SciFi weapons.
  - To have more than 50 FPS
  - Mossy rocks
- - His ZTE Axon 10 Pro
+ - Her ZTE Axon 10 Pro
  - Glowing swords
  - Heavy laptops
  - Discuss crappy topics